boffinHouse/rawblock/tutorials/js/01-basic-module.md

 # How to create a rawblock component I

 As an example component we will create a "slim header".
 As soon as the user scrolls down a certain threshold the header gets slim.
-A full demo can be seen at [codepen (SlimHeader with rawblock)](http://codepen.io/aFarkas/pen/GNNMxR).
+A full demo can be seen at [codesandbox (SlimHeader with rawblock)](https://codesandbox.io/s/3q51m1pxjm).

 ## HTML of our slim header component